This recipe of Sambal Bajak is authentic and traditional, as native housewives and cooks from Surabaya locally curate it.

 Things To Know About Sambal Bajak Recipe.

-Historically, sambal is invented during the colonization of Indonesia, during which, the sambal was not as popular as it is today.
-The exact origin of sambal is unknown, but it was due to the Portuguese and Dutch bringing the plant to Indonesia (Dutch East Indies back then), that sambal really started to grow and spread throughout the country.
+Historically, the sambal was invented during the colonization of Indonesia, during which the sambal was not as popular as it is today.
+The exact origin of sambal is unknown, but it was due to the Portuguese and Dutch bringing the plant to Indonesia (Dutch East Indies back then) that sambal really started to grow and spread throughout the country.

 Authentic Recipe of Sambal Bajak.
 Delicious Indonesian Traditional Bajak Chili Sauce from Surabaya.

 — ADAPT THE SERVINGS OR PORTIONS BY ENTERING YOUR DESIRED VALUE —